jtushya/Mental-Welness/README.md

-# MindfulAI - Mental Health & Wellness Platform
+# Mental Health & Wellness Platform

-MindfulAI is a comprehensive mental health and wellness platform that combines AI-powered chat support, guided exercises, and mood tracking to help users maintain their mental well-being.
+This project is a comprehensive mental health and wellness platform that combines AI-powered chat support, guided exercises, and mood tracking to help users maintain their mental well-being.

 ## Features